benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M3.png)

-- LRMA3 appears below a relationship / path.
-The relationship / path may be wrapped by an 'L'
+- M3 appears below a relationship.
+The relationship may be wrapped by an 'L'.
+- M3 may appear directly before a quantifier
 - _n_ is a positive integer
-- LRMA3 may not appear directly before a quantifier
-- if '→' : '→' is a blue/logical/red entity
+- _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the filter
-- if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
+- _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the filter
+- Lists [1] and [2] may not intersect
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship
-- Except for '&' quantifer - LRMA3 filter cannot start a quantifier's branch
+- Except for '&' quantifer - M3 filter cannot start a quantifier's branch

+If list [1] is not given:

+This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.

+If list [1] is given:

-For each assignment to the entity on its left (←), this filter will limit the assignments to the '→' / _et_ entity - to the _n_ assignments with the minimal / maximal _aggop(relprop)_ of the relationships on its top.
+For each assignment combination to entities [1] - This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the minimal / maximal value of _aggop(relprop)_ of the assignments to the relationship on its top.

 _**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons it froze for the longest cumulative period_